Neil Gaiman: Journalism, early writings, and literary influences

 Gaiman has mentioned several writers who have influenced his work, including Mary Shelley, Rudyard Kipling, Edgar Allan Poe, Michael Moorcock, Dave Sim, Alan Moore, Steve Ditko, Will Eisner, Ursula K. Le Guin, Harlan Ellison, John Crowley, Lord Dunsany, G. K. Chesterton and Gene Wolfe.
 A lifetime fan of the Monty Python comedy troupe, he owned a copy of Monty Python's Big Red Book as a teenager.
-During a trip to France when he was 13, Gaiman became fascinated with the visually fantastic world in the stories of Metal Hurlant, even though he could not understand the words.
+During a trip to France when he was 13, Gaiman became fascinated with the visually fantastic world in the stories of Métal Hurlant, even though he could not understand the words.
 When he was 19 or 20 years old, he contacted his favourite science fiction writer, R. A. Lafferty, requesting advice on becoming an author and including a Lafferty pastiche he had written.
 Lafferty sent Gaiman an encouraging and informative letter back, along with literary advice.

 Gaiman has named Roger Zelazny as the author who influenced him the most.
 Gaiman claims that other authors such as Samuel R. Delany and Angela Carter "furnished the inside of my mind and set me to writing".
 Gaiman takes inspiration from the folk tales tradition, citing Otta F Swire's book on the legends of the Isle of Skye as his inspiration for The Truth Is a Cave in the Black Mountains.

 In the early 1980s, Gaiman pursued journalism, conducting interviews and writing book reviews, as a means to learn about the world and to make connections that he hoped would later assist him in getting published.
 He wrote and reviewed extensively for the British Fantasy Society.
 His first professional short story publication was "Featherquest", a fantasy story, in Imagine magazine in May 1984.